open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 All essential system libraries are installed when you install the MCU package using the Ubuntu or CentOS's package management system.

 Regarding Node.js*, make sure it's installed in your system prior to installing the MCU.
-We recommend version 4.1.2.
+We recommend version 6.9.5.
 Refer to http://nodejs.org/ for the details and installation.

 Before installing the MCU, make sure your login account has sys-admin privileges; i.e. the ability to execute `sudo`.

 ### 2.3.2 Configure the MCU server machine {#Conferencesection2_3_2}

-If you run MCU on CentOS, configure the system firewall well to make sure all ports requires by MCU server components are open.
+If you run MCU on CentOS, configure the system firewall well to make sure all ports required by MCU server components are open.

 In order for the MCU server to deliver the best performance on video conferencing, the following system configuration is recommended: